nextgis/docs_geoserv_prem/source/admin.rst

 Introduction
 -------------

-This manual describes the process of deploying NextGIS GeoServices sowftware on-premise.
+This manual describes the process of deploying NextGIS GeoServices software on-premise.
 Mainly it uses Docker platform and docker-compose tool.
 All steps are performed on Linux-based OS.

 .. _nggs_prem_admin_address: